Mendiondo/movie-nomination-analyzer/README.md

 # movie-nomination-analyzer
-Load a CSV file named Movielist.csv under /files folder with a Golden Raspberry Awards list and analyze it The CSV file might be changed, but keeping the same structure
+Load a CSV file named Movielist.csv under /files folder with a Golden Raspberry Awards list and analyze it

+The CSV file might be changed, but keeping the same structure and file name

 ## Quickstart